BBB - A+ Rating

 - Jno Hendrich Hillman, who arrived in South Carolina in 1749

-Hillman Settlers in the United States in the 19th Century
+Hillman Settlers in the 19th Century

 - James Hillman (b.
 1926), considered to be one of the most original psychologists of the 20th century